omar123487/alx-system_engineering-devops/0x00-shell_basics/README.md

 15-100-lets_move - a script that moves all files beginning with uppercase letter.

 16-101-clean_emacs - a script that removes all files that end with ~.

+17-102-tree -a script that creates directories in current directories.